itu-p1203/itu-p1203/README.md

 * Mode 3 (bitstream data, 100%): all of mode 1 plus QP values of all frames

 The higher the mode, the higher the accuracy of the prediction.

+Different Amendments of the official P.1203 recommendation can be enabled; please refer to the ITU-T texts for info.
+In particular, when using P.1203 with input scores coming from P.1204-type models and not P.1203.1, use the Amendment 1 Appendix II switch.

 ## Requirements